Justin-Ress/Justins-Analytics-Portfolio/ncaa-predictive-model/sql/README.md

 - `MensTourneyMatchups`: All historical NCAA tournament matchups (with winner/loser)
 - `Combined_FinalSeason`: Preprocessed season + trend metrics for each team-year

-> This query is the backbone of your predictive model — it gives the model both long-term averages and short-term momentum indicators to learn from.
+> This query is the backbone of the predictive model — it gives the model both long-term averages and short-term momentum indicators to learn from.